GForcebot/Roblox-NN/README.md

 # Roblox-NN
-A neural network with 3 examples.
-All three examples are usable in Void Script Builder(A Roblox game)
+A neural network with 4 examples.
+All 3 examples are usable in Void Script Builder(A Roblox game)